-This may be similar to what is known in the industry as "IT as a service."
+This approach aligns closely with what is often referred to in the industry as "IT as a Service."

-Of course, there are certain advantages of outsourcing IT services, as you can imagine, and we will summarize them in the following three points.
+Of course, there are certain advantages of an outsourced IT, as you can imagine, and we will summarize them in the following three points.

 1. Transforming expenses from CapEx to OpEx